 Wrap Program Allocations.
 Generally, a Wrap Program's fee arrangements include structural features, such as "all inclusive" fee arrangements that effectively discount commissions to zero on trades executed with the Sponsor or the Sponsor's designated broker-dealers in consideration of the Wrap Program fee paid.
 These arrangements cause transactions executed away from the Sponsor or the Sponsor's designated broker-dealer to be more costly to a Wrap Program Client from a commission viewpoint than the same order would be if not executed away.
 As a result, Wrap Program Clients may receive less favorable net prices or poorer executions than might be the case if PIMCO had full discretion to select brokerdealers to execute these transactions.
 However, with regard to transactions in fixed income securities, commissions, commission equivalents (such as markups or markdowns) or other transaction-related expenses are generally not included in Wrap Program fee arrangements.
 In such cases, PIMCO may aggregate fixed income securities orders among the Wrap Programs of different Sponsors and then execute such orders according to its trade allocation policy and procedures.
-As set forth in Item and investment objectives, restrictions and time horizons, which may result in more particularized allocations.
+As set forth in Item 11 under "Overview of Trade Aggregation Process" and "Overview of Trade Allocation Process", the overriding objective of our trade allocation policy is to achieve fair and equitable treatment of Accounts over time.
+PIMCO seeks to ensure that trade allocations are timely, that no set of trade allocations is accomplished to unfairly advantage one client over another and that over time our Clients are treated equitably, subject to any contractual or other considerations, including the considerations discussed in more detail under "Trade Allocation" as may be applicable in the particular circumstance.
+Our apportionment of trades may not be strictly pro rata depending on our determination of all relevant factors such as lot size, relative liquidity of the position, existing or targeted account weightings in particular securities, account size, cash availability, diversification requirements and investment objectives, restrictions and time horizons, which may result in more particularized allocations.
 Please see Item 12, "Brokerage Practices."